 The key characteristics of a perfect Neapolitan pizza are a really thin base with a crispy but light and airy crust.
 The classic Neapolitan pizza is the Margherita.
 This is typically topped with tomato sauce, fresh mozzarella cheese, fresh basil, and extra virgin olive oil.
 Parmesan cheese is also a popular addition as well as many other ingredients.

 The other main characteristic of an authentic Neapolitan pizza, the true classic, is that it’s wood fired.
 This means that it’s cooked in a traditional pizza oven that uses wood as fuel.

-The flames lick over the pizza as it’s cooking, providing a slightly smoky taste, not unlike barbecuing or smoking meat.
+The flames lick over the pizza as it’s cooking, producing some charring and a slightly smoky taste, not unlike barbecuing.
 What’s more, the extreme heat produced allows for oven temperatures of up to 500 degrees Celsius (over 900 degrees Fahrenheit)!

 This extreme heat allows for exceptional rise in crust, allowing for a crispy yet light and soft pizza at the same time!
 It really is pizza heaven!

-For me, the key is that it’s made with quality ingredients, time tested methods, artisan techniques, but most of all, it’s the fact that it’s made with love!
+For me, what makes a Neapolitan pizza is that it’s made with quality ingredients, time tested methods, and artisan techniques.
+But most of all, it’s the fact that it’s made with love!
 When you make Neapolitan pizza, the perfect Neapolitan pizza, you make it with a passion!

-It’s not just pizza, it’s a taste and texture sensation that’s amongst the most rewarding food in the world to make and eat.
+It’s not just pizza, it’s a taste and texture sensation that’s amongst the most rewarding foods in the world to make and eat.

 Neapolitan pizza is not typically thin crust.
 It tends to have a thin base with a large, well-risen crust.
-The thin base is extremely important as it allows the base to become crispy and soft at the same time.
+The thin base is extremely important as it allows the pizza to become crispy and soft at the same time.

 However, Neapolitan pizza has a thick crust, and is not to be confused with the very crispy and thin crust Romana pizza.

-Both styles of pizza are renowned for their excellence.
-A Romana pizza appeals to those like a really crispy crust and a Neapolitan pizza appeals to those that like a crispy crust that is soft in the middle but still crispy on the outside.
+Both Neapolitan style pizza and Roman style pizza are renowned for their excellence.
+A Romana pizza appeals to those like a really crispy thin crust and a Neapolitan pizza appeals to those that like a thicker crust that is soft in the middle but still crispy on the outside.

 For me, the Neapolitan pizza is the best as you get the really thin base with a crispy crust, but with the added benefit of a soft, baguette-like interior to the crust.

-Whilst Neapolitan pizza is not necessarily a healthy meal, in comparison to a takeaway pizza, it is a much more nutritious meal.
+Whilst Neapolitan pizza is not necessarily a healthy meal, in comparison to a takeaway pizza, it is typically considered a much more nutritious meal.
 Check out my article here about this to find out how healthy Neapolitan pizza really is.

 For instance, unlike the American style pizza, Neapolitan pizza dough does not contain sugar or oil.
 In an American style pizza, the sugar and oil is used to encourage browning on the crust, since the pizza is cooked at a much lower temperature.